Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 D Series Brushes

-They have a fixed side brush and, like most Dreame models, they have a “Floating” all-rubber main brush.
+Early D-series models have a fixed side brush and a โ€œFloatingโ€ all-rubber main brush.
 This brush lifts over carpet and other obstacles to prevent battering the brush or getting stuck.
 The single rubber brush can be swapped out for the TriCut Anti-Tangle brush which is sold separately.
 The TriCut slices long hair before it can tangle around the brush and is a good option for users who are likely to need this.

 A Dreame D9 Max Gen 2 displayed with parts

-The Dreame D9 Max Gen 2 comes with a mop pad and on-board water tank as well as a simple charging station instead of a large multifunctional dock
+The Dreame D9 Max Gen 2 comes with a mop pad and on board water tank as well as a simple charging station instead of a large multifunctional dock

 • No Dock/Charger only